5afe/safe/spec/replace_browser_extension/01_main.rst

 Postconditions
 ++++++++++++++

-* The safe balance is updated with deducted funds according to the cost of replace transaction when the transaction is processed.
+* The Safe balance is updated with deducted funds according to the cost of replace transaction when the transaction is processed.
 * There is a new "Replace Browser Extension" transaction